-Table 2: search tree size (# = number of)
+Table 2. search tree size (# = number of)

-4. EXPERIMENTS
+4. RESULTS

 Our results are shown in table 3.
 All timings were obtained on a standard PC with a Intel PIII/600 processor.
-No speed-ups such as the Bucket Box Intersection Algorithm[6] or phonetic fast match were used.
-The slightly improved error rates for the English system (0.8% for read BN and 0.3% for the Meeting task)
+No speed-ups such as the Bucket Box Intersection Algorithm[6] or a phonetic fast match were used.
+The slightly improved error rates for the English system (0.6% for read BN and 0.4% for the Meeting task) are a result of a different handling of single phone words which are more important for English than for German.
+The speed-up depends on the vocabulary size and matched domain conditions.
+On the readBN task, with matched train and test conditions, the new decoder runs in a third of the time that the old decoder needed.
+But even for the meeting task, we got a a speed-up of two.
+Systems with relatively small vocabularies also profit from the polymorphic linguistic context assignment, but not as much as very large systems.

-2BN, ESST, Crossfire, Newshour, WSJ.

-are a result of a different handling of single phone words which are more important for English than for German.